Plantago lanceolata: Uses

 Plantago lanceolata is used frequently in herbal teas and other herbal remedies.
 A tea from the leaves is used as a cough medicine.
 In traditional Austrian medicine, the leaves have been used internally (as syrup or tea) or externally (fresh leaves) for treatment of disorders of the respiratory tract, skin, insect bites, and infections.
 The leaves can be eaten when very young.
 The flower buds have a mushroom-like flavour and can be used to make stock.

+100g of fresh leaves provides 21.989 kcal from 2.12 g protein, 2.81 g net carbohydrates and 0.33 g fat.
+They are high in fiber with 3.71 g fiber per 100g.

+It can also be simmered in water to make a natural dye for use in textiles.

 In culture

-Children use the plant in a game where the flower's head is shot off the end of stalk; it has been called "rifle", "1 o'clock gun" (after the gun that fires every day from Edinburgh Castle), and other names.
+Children use the plant in a game where the flower's head is shot off the end of the stalk; it has been called "rifle", "1 o'clock gun" (after the gun that fires every day from Edinburgh Castle), and other names.
 To play the game, one would pluck a stalk and wrap a loop of the distal end of the stem around the section of stem closest to the flowerhead.
 The loop is tightened so it stops up behind the flowerhead and the stem is pulled backward until the flowerhead pops off.
 The stalk is slightly elastic so when the flowerhead separates it flies off in the direction in which the stalk is pointed like a gun, hence the gun-related names given to it.

 In the West Country of England, the same game is called 'cannonballs'.
 Another game played with the plant in Britain and Ireland is a variation of conkers: a child tries to knock off the flowerhead of their friendly rival's stalk using their own stalk with a fast downward thrust.
 This pastime is known vernacularly as 'dongers' in Kent and 'Carl doddies' (along with the plant itself) in Scotland.